Efficient Sparse Secure Aggregation for Federated Learning: Proposed Method

 \subsubsection{Secure Union Protocols}

-Now, we will define a set of protocols, each with a different secure perimeter and communication cost trade-off, for finding the union of non-zero indices of \texttt{TopBinary}-coded vectors between clients.
-We compare these different approaches in Table~\ref{tab:comp-secure-union}.
+Now, we will define a set of protocols, each with a different secure perimeter and communication cost trade-off (see Table~\ref{tab:comp-secure-union}), for finding the union of indices.
 In each protocol, each client $i$ has a list of indices $V_i$ whose components belong to $[1,N]$.
 The clients would like to securely evaluate the union of the lists of indices $V = \bigcup_{i=1}^C V_i$.